opsgility/ai-for-good/Lesson 1 - Discovering AI/Lesson 1 - DiscoveringAI.md

 facilitating particular conversations such as the ordering of a sandwich, natural language understanding to determine user intent, proactive alerts to notify users of events, to an FAQ template to answer users’ most common questions.

 Build bots in your browser without the need for a text editor or source control, or choose the continuous integration option and use your own source code control such as GitHub, BitBucket, or Visual Studio.
-After developing and testing your bot, deploy it to pre-configured channels such as Skype or Web Chat, as well as Bing, Cortana, Facebook Messenger, Kik, and Slack.
+After developing and testing your bot, deploy it to pre-configured channels such as Teams, Skype, or Web Chat, as well as Bing, Cortana, Facebook Messenger, Kik, and Slack.

 Azure Bot Service is an implementation of the Bot Framework using Azure Functions, which allows your bot to run in serverless, scalable